pelahi/VELOCIraptor-STF/stf/doc/index.rst

    sphinx-quickstart on Mon Jul 31 10:13:40 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
-   VELOCIraptor is a C++ halo finder using MPI and OpenMP APIs (with has associated analysis tools C++ and python)
+   VELOCIraptor is a C++ halo finder using MPI and OpenMP APIs.
+   It comes with a halo merger tree builder, TreeFrog (also C++ MPI+OpenMP) and several associated analysis tools in python, example configuration files and analysis python scripts (and sample jupyter notebooks).

 Welcome to VELOCIraptor's documentation!
 ========================================